jethrolanda/jethrolanda/README.md

 ## Hi there, welcome to my github profile 👋

 I am a BSIT graduate and a WordPress Developer with over 10 years of experience building custom WordPress solutions, including themes, plugins, and WooCommerce extensions.
-I specialize in backend-heavy WordPress development, API integrations, and performance optimization.
+I specialize in backend-focused WordPress development, API integrations, and performance optimization.

-I also work with modern JavaScript frameworks and full-stack technologies to support scalable web applications.
+I also work with modern JavaScript frameworks and full-stack technologies to build scalable and maintainable web applications.

 **WordPress Development**